Books & Reading

 I’ve written three books.
 The first is Reading People: How Seeing the World Through the Lens of Personality Changes Everything, and it’s for any reader who wants to explore just what it is that makes you uniquely YOU—and why that matters.
 The second is my book for book lovers, a pretty little hardcover called I’d Rather Be Reading: The Delights and Dilemmas of the Reading Life.
-The third is coming in March 2020 and is called Don’t Overthink It: Make Easier Decisions, Stop Second-Guessing, and Bring More Joy to Your Life.
-I promise to tell you all about it in the months to come.
+The third is called Don’t Overthink It: Make Easier Decisions, Stop Second-Guessing, and Bring More Joy to Your Life.

 You can order a signed—and even personalized—copy from my local indie, Carmichael’s Bookstore.
 Order online or even ring them up at 502-896-6950.
 Just tell them you’d like a signed copy, or put “signed copy” in the order comments, along with the name you’d like it inscribed to, and any other personal message you’d like me to write.

 It’s a monthly post (typically on the 15th) where I share short reviews of what I’ve been reading lately, and invite my fellow readers to do the same.
 In the comments, you can link to a blog post, an Instagram post, or simply write a few notes about what you’ve been reading lately.
 Check out the latest Quick Lit post here.

 Will you review my book on your blog?

 Regular readers know I always have a stack of books by my bedside table, and another one waiting at my library.
 Too many books, too little time.
 I love to read, but sometimes it gets a bit overwhelming.
 And I can’t possibly read all the books I receive—there simply isn’t time.